Skip to main content

 One of the quickest ways for messes to get out of control is to let clothes pile up around the house.
 Whether hampers are overflowing or clean clothes are sitting in baskets waiting to be folded and put away, the longer you wait, the messier your home will look.

-Get into the habit of putting clothes, towels, and linens away every single time they come out of the dryer.
-The few minutes you’ll spend sorting and folding will be well worth the effort when the result will be a clean and tidy home.
+Prioritize your laundry routine by getting into the habit of putting clothes, towels, and linens away every single time they come out of the dryer.
+The few minutes you’ll spend sorting and folding will be well worth the effort when the result is a clean and tidy home.
 If you have older children in your household, this is a good chore to give them.
 It’s relatively easy to accomplish and will give them a sense of responsibility.

-4. Designate a few minutes each night to tidy up your room
+4. Designate a few minutes each night to tidy up your spaces

 5. Don’t let kitchen messes get out of control

-Along with the bathroom, your kitchen is probably the hardest household cleaning task to tackle.
+Along with the bathroom, your kitchen is probably the hardest cleaning area to tackle.
 Make sure it never gets overwhelmingly messy by sticking to a few easy-to-follow rules:

 • Clean while you cook.
 That means as food is simmering on the stove, you can wash and put away cutting boards, bowls, and knives, and return extra ingredients to the fridge, pantry, or spice rack.